-- Working with our External Auditors to have the final draft of the audited financial report at least 10 working days before the Jamaica Stock Exchange deadline.
+- Working with our external auditors to have the final draft of the audited financial report at least 10 working days before the JSE deadline.

 - Identifying major risks to the company and ways of mitigating those risks.

 The Chairman of the Audit Committee is Mr. Thomas Chin and comprises the other Non-Executive Directors.
-The CEO, Finance and Administration Manager, Technical Services Director and the Mentor are invitees to this committee.
+The Board Chairman, CEO, Finance and Administration Manager, and Board Mentor are invitees to this committee.

 The Remuneration Committee was formed in 2016 and its main functions are:

 - Oversight of the company's compensation and benefits policies.

 - Oversee and set compensation for the company's Executive Officers, including its Executive Chairman, CEO and Non-Executive Directors.

 - Development of an incentive scheme for the senior executives.